darrenjw/scala-course/ScalaIDE.md

 The ScalaIDE is based on Eclipse, which is a JVM application, and is therefore easy to install as a user without admin/root privilages.

 **IMPORTANT** *As we are using Scala 2.12.1 for this course, it is necessary to use a Scala IDE from the 4.6.x series.
-The 4.5.x series does not have proper support for Scala 2.12.
-At the time of writing, Scala IDE 4.6.0 has not been officially released, so it is necessary to download a release candidate from the [Latest milestone](http://scala-ide.org/download/milestone.html) area of the download site.
-The release candidate seems fine, but I hope that an official release will have been made before the course starts.*
+The 4.5.x series does not have proper support for Scala 2.12.*

 From the [download site](http://scala-ide.org/download/sdk.html), select the version of the IDE for your OS.
 Unpack this in a convenient place on your system and follow any installation instructions.
 Running it should be a simple matter of running the `eclipse` executable in the top-level directory.
 See the [Documentation](http://scala-ide.org/documentation.html) for further details.